 Click here to read about my favorite meals for backpacking!

 Once we made it over the pass, we saw Duck Lake in all of its glory.
 The lake is enormous with an impressive and peaky mountain range surrounding the basin.
-We spent a good portion of the morning relaxing by the shore of the half frozen lake enjoying the crystal clear waters before heading back over the pass to our campsite.
+We spent a good portion of the morning exploring the shore of the half frozen lake, relaxing in the hammock, and enjoying the crystal clear waters before heading back over the pass to our campsite.

 Once we got back to our campsite, we packed up and hiked back out, all downhill and easy going!